Dealing with difficult volunteers: a guide for leaders

 Volunteers are invaluable to many organizations, bringing passion and energy.
 However, sometimes you encounter challenging personalities that can disrupt team dynamics or hinder progress.
 Managing these situations requires tact, patience, and clear communication.
-Here’s how to manage difficult volunteers:
+Here’s how to handle dealing with difficult volunteers:

 A volunteer may be considered “difficult” for several reasons, often related to behavior, attitude, or performance that disrupts team dynamics or hinders the organization’s goals.
 Here are some common examples: